 Intrathecal chemotherapy is where chemotherapy is given into the fluid around the spinal cord during a lumbar puncture.

-A lumbar puncture is a procedure in which a hollow needle is inserted between the bones of the lower back and into the fluid around the lower part of the spinal cord.
+A lumbar puncture is a procedure in which a hollow needle is inserted between the bones of the lower back and into the fluid which surrounds the lower part of the spinal cord.
 A sample of the fluid is then drawn off to be examined in the laboratory.

 A lumbar puncture may be done:

-If you are going to have chemotherapy during the lumbar puncture, you will also be asked to sign a form to agree to have this.
-The lumbar puncture will be done by specially trained staff and in a particular room of the hospital.
+You will also be asked to sign a form if you’re going to have chemotherapy during the lumbar puncture.
+Specially trained staff will do the lumbar puncture in a particular room of the hospital.
 Very occasionally, you may have to travel to a different hospital if it can't be done where you normally have your treatment.

-Before you are asked to sign the consent form, you should have been given full information about:
+Before you are asked to sign the consent form, you should be given full information about:

 If you don't understand what you've been told, let the staff know straight away so they can explain again.
 It isn't unusual for people to need repeated explanations.